Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.32 degrees Kelvin in August 2025, versus 0.34 in the previous month.
+In oceanic locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.32 degrees Kelvin in August 2025, versus 0.34 in July.

 Sample.
-In the monthly time series presented in the chart, there are 2,108 observations overall.
-The series covers the time span going from January 1850 to August 2025.
+In the monthly series presented in the figure, there are a total of 2,108 observations.
+The series covers the period stretching from January 1850 to August 2025.

 History.
-Here's a glimpse of a few descriptive statistics we computed on the full sample: the anomaly recorded a bottom of -1.03 degrees Kelvin in January 1930; it reached its highest level of 0.56 in January 2025; it had a mean of -0.37.
+Here’s a quick look at a few descriptive statistics we computed on the whole sample: the anomaly recorded a minimum of -1.03 degrees Kelvin in January 1930; it reached its maximum of 0.56 in January 2025; it had a mean value of -0.37.

 Latest values